 Nevertheless, we can't ignore the fact that surfing deserves its own academic analysis.
 With the advent of critical surf studies, scientists, historians, and even teachers have been dedicating more and more time to this exciting field of study.

-In "The Critical Surf Studies Reader," Dexter Hough-Snee and Alexander Eastman duck dive into relevant to issues that make surfing what it is today.
+In "The Critical Surf Studies Reader," Dexter Hough-Snee and Alexander Eastman duck dive into relevant issues that make surfing what it is today.

 Coloniality and decolonization, race, ethnicity and identity, feminist critical geography, capitalism, economics, and the commoditization of surf culture are the main topics.